trias-project/eu-species-of-concern-interactions/README.md

 This repository is cloned from https://github.com/globalbioticinteractions/template-dataset.
 In that repository you will find an explanation of how the repository works.
 To simply add new interactions, update the tab-delimited file 'interactions.tsv'.
 A guide to the column contents is here https://github.com/globalbioticinteractions/template-dataset#data-format-and-dictionary.
 Also, add the references you used to the README.md and push both files back to the repository.

+:raised_back_of_hand: If you have suggestions for additions please raise an issue and include the reference.

 ## Listed species currently covered

 1. *Ailanthus altissima* (Mill.)
 Swingle